tonyfig453/README_Generator/README.md

 ## Contribution
-any suggestions let me know!
+open to any suggestions to make it better

 ## Tests